Dealmaking helps Deutsche Bank deliver biggest profit in a decade | Sports-Games

 Dealmaking helps Deutsche Bank deliver biggest profit in a decade

+But Sewing said he wasn't thinking about mergers and acquisitions for 2022.
+TALENT WAR Once a thorn in Deutsche's side, the investment bank has become an important revenue generator, benefiting from a pandemic-induced trading boom and a wave of dealmaking that has lifted banks across Wall Street.
+Revenue at the unit rose 1% to 1.913 billion euros in the fourth quarter from a year earlier.

 Deutsche Bank delivered its most profitable year in a decade on the back of a dealmaking bonanza, strengthening Chief Executive Christian Sewing's hand as he fine tunes a new strategy and targets for the years ahead in March.

-Analysts had forecast a fourth quarter loss and shares in Germany's largest bank rose by nearly 5% after the surprise finale to 2021, which marked the second straight annual profit following years of losses.
+Analysts had forecast a fourth quarter loss and shares in Germany's largest bank rose by more than 5% after the surprise finale to 2021, which marked the second straight annual profit following years of losses.

-Deutsche Bank delivered its most profitable year in a decade on the back of a dealmaking bonanza, strengthening Chief Executive Christian Sewing's hand as he fine-tunes a new strategy and targets for years ahead in March.

-Analysts had forecast a fourth-quarter loss and shares in Germany's largest bank rose by nearly 5% after the surprise finale to 2021, which marked the second straight annual profit following years of losses.
 Deutsche had to pay up to keep its traders and dealmakers on board, however, with compensation at its investment bank soaring 30% in the final quarter.

 The figures represent a milestone for Sewing, who was promoted to the top job in 2018 to turn Deutsche around after a series of embarrassing and costly regulatory failings.
 "You all know how turbulent the years between 2016 and 2018 were for our bank.
 Back then, we seemed to have entered a downward spiral," Sewing told reporters.